 If you’re going on a ski holiday or decide to play golf abroad, for an additional premium you can add winter sports insurance or golf cover.

 The Aviva Travel Insurance policy caters for those wanting a single trip policy who are under 80 and do not have medical impairments, under 75 if they are looking for an annual policy.
 The company suggest those who are older or who need to cover a medical condition contact AllClear.

-We would suggest that unless you are over 75 or have a significant medical condition you also consider companies covered on our pages for travel insurance for the older traveller or travel insurance covering pre-existing conditions - they will probably be a lot cheaper than AllClear!
+We would suggest that unless you are over 75 or have a significant medical condition you also consider companies covered on our pages for travel insurance for the older traveller or travel insurance covering pre-existing conditions - they may well be a lot cheaper than AllClear!

-Where Aviva does excel is in its add ons to it basic policy - including the following:
+Where Aviva does excel is in its add ons to its basic policy - including the following:

 Aviva launched a volcanic ash insurance upgrade shortly after the Icelandic eruption in 2010.
 They now cover it as part of their Airspace Closure Cover, so this policy covers a lot more than just volcanic ash issues (such as act of terrorism closing the airport).